 This means that you will need to be extra careful when selecting a breeder.
 The first thing to check for in a breeder is the source from where the puppies come from.

 To guarantee that the breeder does not get puppies from immoral puppy mills, the first thing you need to do is ask your breeder to let you meet the parents of the Pug Zu.

 Observing the parents will do a lot more than showing you the dogs in the breeder’s kennel are looked after well and kept in good conditions.

 It will also give you the chance to judge what kind of looks and disposition your Pug Zu will inherit from its Pug and Shih Tzu parents.

 Moreover, as should be the case with all pets, the breeder should be able to prove to you that all health tests have been carried out for the parents of the Pug Zu.

 Additionally, the puppy should also be old enough to be sold, the clearance for which can only come from a certified professional.

 Other ways to determine if the breeder is not a cheat include staying away from conveniences like online payment transfer or quick closing of your deal.

-All good breeders, and smart customers, will take their time to know their pet before they bring it home in order to avoid issues that arise from mismatching later on.
+All good breeders and smart customers will take their time to know their pet before they bring it home to avoid issues that arise from mismatching later on.

 3 Little-known facts about the Pug Zu puppies